debops/debops/docs/ansible/roles/debops.elasticsearch/clustering.rst

 Firewall configuration
 ----------------------

-The role supports a firewall managed by the debops.ferm_ Ansible role.
+The role supports a firewall managed by the :ref:`debops.ferm` Ansible role.
 When the firewall is enabled, Elasticsearch will be configured to listen to connections on private IP addresses defined on the host along with the ``localhost``; if the firewall is not detected or disabled, Elasticsearch will listen only on the